evansiroky/OnTransit/README.md

 2. Server
  - An express.js server utilizing gtfs-sequelize for communicating with a PostGIS database.
 3. Deployer
- - A bunch of python scripts to deploy the server to an EC2 instance.
+ - A bunch of python scripts to deploy the server to an EC2 instance (targeted OS: CentOS 6).

 ## Table of Contents